patrickmineault/ml-theory-reading-list/README.md

 ## Distribution shifts

 **[Domain-adversarial training of neural networks](https://arxiv.org/pdf/1505.07818.pdf)**
-Authors: Ganin, Y., Ustinova, E., Ajakan, H., Germain, P., Larochelle, H., Laviolette, F., Marchand, M., & Lempitsky, V. (2016)
+Authors: Caron M., Ganin, Y., Ustinova, E., Ajakan, H., Germain, P., Larochelle, H., Laviolette, F., Marchand, M., & Lempitsky, V. (2016)
 Publication: The Journal of Machine Learning Research

 - The paper introduces a new approach for domain adaptation in deep networks, called Domain-Adversarial Neural Network (DANN).
 The approach aims to learn a feature representation that is useful for the learning task and is also invariant to the change of domains.